vybetech-hq/rules/README.md

 Avoid wrapping large blocks of code in a single `try/catch`.
 Generated code often nests everything inside a `try` block and then uses a `finally` block to rethrow errors unnecessarily.
 This approach adds complexity without any benefit.
 Instead:

+- Do not use try/catch, it hides errors.
 - Only use `try/catch` where you expect specific, manageable errors.
 - Keep the `try` block as minimal as possible.
 Include only the code that might throw an error.
 - Avoid rethrowing errors unnecessarily.
 Let the error propagate naturally unless you need custom handling.